Transpromotional

-Transpromotional ("transpromo") is a compound expression formed from the words "transaction" and "promotional".
-By adding relevant messages, companies can piggyback promotion or even advertising onto existing transaction-related documents, such as statements, invoices, or bills.
-Transpromotional documents combine CRM (customer relationship management) and data mining technology with variable data printing and location intelligence.
+Transpromotional ("transpromo") is a compound term from "transaction" and "promotional".
+By adding relevant messages, companies can piggyback promotion or advertising onto existing transaction-related documents, such as statements, invoices, or bills.
+These documents combine CRM (customer relationship management) and data mining with variable data printing and location intelligence.

-Using the real-estate on electronic documents and bills for marketing and promotional offers, results in a higher click rate and ROI than traditional email marketing has offered.
-Email content can be customized to include relevant, targeted and personalized marketing offers.
+Using the space on electronic documents and bills for marketing and promotional offers often results in higher click rates and ROI than traditional email marketing.
+Email content can be customized to include relevant, targeted, and personalized marketing offers.

 Overview

 Adding promotion onto existing transaction-related documents has a number of advantages over promotion by other means.